sofiayem/rtd-doc-tests/docs/source/requester.rst

       .. _golang_sig:

-      * (Golang) Since an ECDSA signature in Go consists of two big integers, declare a single structure to contain it.
+      * (**Golang**) Insolar supports ECDSA-signed requests.
+Since an ECDSA signature in Golang consists of two big integers, declare a single structure to contain it.
-      * (Java) Since the program has to contain a main class, declare it to wrap up all the required functionality.
+      * (**Java**) Since the program has to contain a main class, declare it to wrap all the required functionality.

       .. _set_url:
    #.
 Set the endpoint URL for local deployment.
 It can be changed to a production one after testing.